 PD: Inspectors identified that the licensee failed to post an Engineering Change Request (ECR) to the affected drawing(s).

-Minor because: The licensee did not perform any construction work to the affected drawing
+Minor because: The licensee did not perform any construction work to the affected drawing, or

-he licensee continued construction work to the affected drawing, but the change did not directly affect the work performed.
+The licensee continued construction work to the affected drawing, but the change did not directly affect the work performed.

 Not minor if: Work was completed without implementing the design change which rendered the SSC unacceptable or indeterminate, and required corrective action or substantive engineering evaluation to bring the item into conformance.